 MPCA personnel not listed are not authorized to discuss this RFP with applicants.
 Any contact regarding this RFP with other MPCA personnel may result in disqualification.

 The purpose of this grant is to increase use of electric vehicles (EVs) in place of gas-powered cars to mitigate nitrogen oxides, and decrease fine particle pollution and greenhouse gas emissions in the state.
-The fast-charging corridors along major roadways will allow EV drivers to travel over long distances throughout Minnesota.
+The fast charging corridors along major roadways in Greater Minnesota will allow EV drivers to travel over long distances throughout the state.